Professor of Theology and the History of Christianity; also in the College

 PhD (University of Amsterdam)

-A Dutch native, Otten enjoys putting a practical spin on humanistic study by serving on the Dutch National Task Force for Sustainable Humanities (http://www.regiegeesteswetenschappen.nl), whose aim is to strengthen the position of the humanities in the various Dutch universities.
+A Dutch native, Otten has serviced since 2009 on the Dutch National Task Force for Sustainable Humanities, whose aim is to strengthen the position of the humanities across the various Dutch universities.